wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/linux/wazuh_server_packages_deb.rst

       # apt-get remove filebeat

-The Filebeat complete file removal can be acomplished withg the following command:
+The Filebeat complete file removal can be accomplished with the following command:

     .. code-block:: console